-- Replace the coals about once an hour, or as needed.
-Always wear protective gloves to remove the flashing during this process.
+- Replace the coals about once an hour, or as needed, aiming to keep the grill below 300 F. Always wear protective gloves to remove the flashing during this process.

-Note: We tried this technique again with a smaller turkey recently, and found that the flashing had warped from using it last year; resulting in extremely high grilling temperatures.
+- We tried this technique again with a smaller turkey, and found that the flashing had warped from using it last year.
+This meant that we ended up with extremely high grilling temperatures.
 Thankfully a 15 pound turkey fit under the grill lid with no problems.
-The flashing method worked perfectly for us last year, but be sure you’re prepared with a backup plan.
+The flashing method worked perfectly for us the first time, but be sure you’re prepared with a backup plan.

 Amount Per Serving: Unsaturated Fat: 0g